earthai-tech/gofast/README.md

 ## Demo

 For demonstration, we use a composite dataset named `medical_diagnostic` stored in the software.
-The data is composed of a mixte numerical and categorical variables with multioutput target `y` by default:
+The data is composed of a mixte of numerical and categorical variables with multioutput target `y` by default.
 For the example, we keep the  `HistoryOfDiabetes` as a unique output target and drop the rest.

 ```python